 16. Then plant a couple of grape plants (or in our case simply chose the vines you want and attach them to the arbor).

-1. You can tweak the size to fit your needs, the dimensions I used fit our space, you can adjust to fit yours.
+1. You can tweak the size of the grape arbor to fit your needs, the dimensions I used fit our space, you can adjust to fit yours.

-2. Don’t plant to many grapes.
-For an arbor this size you probably only need one plant for each side.
-Over the next 3 or 4 years you will train one or maybe two “trunks” from each grape plant and each year you will prune back to those trunks.
+2. Don’t plant too many grapes.
+For a grape arbor this size you probably only need one plant for each side.
+Over the next 3 or 4 years, you will train one or maybe two “trunks” from each grape plant and each year you will prune back to those trunks.

-3. Growing grapes on an arbor like this is not the most ideal way to grow grapes.
+3. Growing grapes on a grape arbor like this is not the most ideal way to grow grapes.
 Although it is a beautiful addition to your edible landscape there are more productive ways to grow and prune grapes.
-I say that not to discourage you, but instead to make sure you are informed that an arbor like this will produce fewer and sometimes smaller grapes than you might get using other methods.
+I say that not to discourage you, but instead to make sure you are informed that a grape arbor like this will produce fewer and sometimes smaller grapes than you might get using other methods.

-4. Growing grapes on an arbor like this is not a “maintenance free” proposition.
-You still need to plan on pruning your grapes early each spring to keep your arbor productive and to keep it from becoming a tangled out of control mess!
+4. Growing grapes on a grape arbor like this is not a “maintenance free” proposition.
+You still need to plan on pruning your grapes early each spring to keep your grape arbor productive and to keep it from becoming a tangled out of control mess!

-So as you can see this worked out beautifully and is just what Valerie had been looking for.
-You are welcome to take my plan and tweak it how ever you would like.
+So as you can see this worked out beautifully and is just what Aj had been looking for.
+You are welcome to take my plan and tweak it however you would like.
 You could easily add additional decorative features to the arbor, you can cut angles or designs in the top posts and boards.
-I’m planning on designing and making a nice welcome sign to add to the front of this, as this will be the main entry way for guests to enter our garden.
+I’m planning on designing and making a nice welcome sign to add to the front of this, as this will be the main entryway for guests to enter our garden.
 Have fun with the design and make it your own.

 I thought you might like a few updated photos now that the arbor has been up for a couple of years.

 The vine on the East side has done a BUNCH better than the one on the west.
-In fact these vines grew right over the top.
+In fact, these vines grew right over the top of the grape arbor.